BellaMrx/CSS_Guide_Part_4/README.md

 ### Use it or not?
 It is not easy to keep track of the different web technologies and what can be used with which web browser.
-That's what the web database [HTML5 Test](www.caniuse.com) is for.
+That's what the web database [Can I Use](https://caniuse.com/) is for.
 There you can check the latest CSS and HTML features.

  ![Preview](7_StylingWithCSS/images/Preview_8_5.JPG)